 - Associate of Arts (AA) in International Business

 - Online AA in Film and Media Studies

 - Online AS in Cancer Information Management

 In addition to these flexible degree programs, the school also offers a summer bridge program specifically designed to help prepare single parents for the rigors of college academics.
-The program, entitled Single Parents Arriving Ready to College (SPARC), provides students with childcare, food vouchers, school supplies, and even grants.
-Santa Barbara City College is fully accredited by the Western Association of Schools and Colleges, Accrediting Commission for Community and Junior Colleges.
+The Single Parents Arriving Ready to College program (SPARC) provides students with childcare, food vouchers, school supplies, and even grants.
+Santa Barbara City College is accredited by the Western Association of Schools and Colleges Accrediting Commission for Community and Junior Colleges.

 #8—University of Louisville

-The University of Louisville supports enrolled single parents through a dedicated scholarship as well as the Student-Parent Association (SPA).
-The latter, offered through the university’s Women’s Center, provides social and emotional support for single moms as they navigate college alongside parenthood.
-The school also offers a host of online bachelor degree programs for working adults, including:
+The University of Louisville supports enrolled single parents and working moms through a dedicated scholarship and the Student-Parent Association (SPA).
+The latter, offered through the university’s Women’s Center, provides social and emotional support for single moms navigating college alongside parenthood.
+The school also offers a host of online bachelor’s degree programs, including:

 - Bachelor of Science (BS) in Organizational Leadership and Learning